Grodno: Polish–Lithuanian Commonwealth

 To aid the reconstruction of trade and commerce, the grand dukes allowed the creation of a Jewish commune in 1389.
-It was one of the first Jewish communities in the grand duchy.
+It was one of the first Jewish communities in the Grand Duchy of Lithuania.
 In 1441 the city received its charter, based on the Magdeburg Law.
+In 1445, Casimir IV Jagiellon received a delegation from Kraków in Grodno announcing his election as king of Poland.

 As an important centre of trade, commerce, and culture, Grodno was a notable royal city and was also one of the royal residences and political centers of the Polish–Lithuanian Commonwealth.
-The Old and New Castles were often visited by the Commonwealth monarchs including famous Stephen Báthory of Poland who made a royal residence there.
-Kings Casimir IV Jagiellon and Stephen Báthory died there.
+In the 1580s, Grodno was the de facto capital of the Polish–Lithuanian Commonwealth, when King Stephen Báthory of Poland moved his main residence and military headquarters there.
+Stephen Báthory rebuilt the Old Grodno Castle into an important royal residence and built the Renaissance Batorówka Palace.
+The Old and New Castles were often visited by the Commonwealth monarchs.
+Kings Casimir IV Jagiellon and Stephen Báthory died there, and the latter was initially buried at the local Church of the Blessed Virgin Mary.
 Grodno was one of the places where the Sejms of the Polish–Lithuanian Commonwealth were held, incl. the last Sejm in the history of the Commonwealth in 1793.

 The city was the site of two battles, Battle of Grodno (1706) and Battle of Grodno (1708) during the Great Northern War.

 After the Second Partition of the Polish–Lithuanian Commonwealth and a subsequent administrative reform of the remainder of the Commonwealth, Grodno became the capital of the short-lived Grodno Voivodeship in 1793.